Cascoda/ca8210-posix-thread/Readme.md

 ./prepare_openthread.sh
 ```

-And finally, build everything (specifying the exchange method desired - default is kernel)
+And finally, build everything (specifying the exchange method if desired - default is kernel)
 ```bash
 make
 #OR